openstack-infra/zuul/doc/source/developer/datamodel.rst

 A :py:class:`~zuul.model.Job` represents the definition of what to do.
 A :py:class:`~zuul.model.Build` represents a single run of a :py:class:`~zuul.model.Job`.
-A :py:class:`~zuul.model.JobTree` is used to encapsulate the dependencies between one or more :py:class:`~zuul.model.Job` objects.
+A :py:class:`~zuul.model.JobGraph` is used to encapsulate the dependencies between one or more :py:class:`~zuul.model.Job` objects.

 .. autoclass:: zuul.model.Job
-.. autoclass:: zuul.model.JobTree
+.. autoclass:: zuul.model.JobGraph
 .. autoclass:: zuul.model.Build

 The :py:class:`~zuul.manager.base.PipelineManager` enqueues each